Nepal 2017 – Tamur white water raft

 As we discovered in November 2015 Nepal as a holiday destination is fantastic.
 A kingdom steeped in history and dominated by the majestic Himalayas, it enthralls all who enter.

-Having had such an epic adventure we have decided to run another white water trip.
-Moving from the East of Nepal our next adventure will be to the West of the magical country on the Karnali river.
+Having had such an epic adventure we have decided to run another white water trip to share our amazing experiences.

 - Collection from Kathmandu airport on arrival

-- Internal flight to Nepaljung plus transfer to camp.
+- Internal flight to Biratnagar plus transfer to camp.

 - 6 days of rafting

-- Return internal flight from Nepaljung to Kathmandu
+- Return internal flight from Biratnagar to Kathmandu

 You will be met by a member of the OFC local team at the airport and then transferred to your hotel in Thamel, Kathmandu.
 You will then have time to settle in, shower and have some downtime.
 If you are up for it, and depending on the time that you arrive, we can take you to one of the temples nearby to watch the sunset before enjoying a nice meal in one of the many restaurants and bars in Thamel.